julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 [...snip]
 ```

-<p>The password is "tequieromucho".
-We can then log into the machine via SSH and get the "user.txt" flag:</p>
+The password is "tequieromucho".
+We can then log into the machine via SSH and get the "user.txt" flag:

 ```bash
 cat user.txt